 Dry & Rocky trail in the beginning

-Nag Tibba trek has a challenging dry & rocky trail on a moderate gradient for the first 2.5 km.
-This rocky trail starts right from the village Banasari as you start the trek.
-It can be a bit strenous especially if you are hiking on a bright sunny day or in summers.
-This part of the trail will make you sweat even in winters.
+Nag Tibba trek has a challenging dry & rocky trail on a moderate gradient for the first 1.5 km on Day 1.
+This rocky trail starts right from the village Bandasari as you start the trek.
+It can be a bit strenuous especially if you are hiking on a bright sunny day or in summers.
+This part of the trail will make you sweat even in winters (especially the first 900 m initial ascent).
 It is highly recommended to keep yourself well hydrated & carry only a moderate size backpack on this kind of trail.
 One should also be extra careful while walking over this path which has rocks & little boulders.
 In fact, this rocky trail is the only difficult & challenging part of the Nag Tibba trail.
 Once you cross this rocky part of the trail, the path becomes almost flat & then eventually turns into a much easier forest trail.

 The trek has a beautiful forest trail which will give you a sense of nature walk & insight into Himalayan flora & fauna.
 After you cover the 2-3 km of dry & rocky path, the trail enters a forest after ascending through 2-3 big grass clearings.
 You will find yourself nature walking through dense forest of oak, devdar, rhododendron trees.
 This forest trail is great adventure especially if you are interested in Himalayan vegetation, wildlife or photography.
 The forest trail stretches all the way upto the Nag Tibba summit with some small grass clearings & a huge flat clearing near the Nag Devta temple (Nag Tibba base).